 I don’t purchase expensive clothes; generally, prices are found at The Gap and Old Navy.
 But now that Old Navy no longer carries jeans long enough for my legs, I won’t be shopping there anymore.
 This trend of “highwater” pants will go out of style before the blink of an eye, and I don’t want to be stuck with ridiculous-looking pants.
 With my long legs, shorter pant lengths don’t look good on me.

 Honestly, I don’t think shorter-length pants/jeans look better on most people.
-I try to be a little bit fashionable, but I won’t wear anything that doesn’t suit my body type.
+I try to be a little bit fashionable, but I won’t wear anything that suits my body type.
 Finding longer pants in the US won’t be easy.
 I liked the higher-waisted jeans but was never in a location where I could try them on.
 Now, I read these are going out of style, and low-rise jeans are making a comeback.

 Oh, good grief.
 Who can keep up?
 No more skinny jeans???
 No high waist?
 No boot cut?
 Short?
 Long?
 Bell bottoms?
 Hems or unhemmed?
 Go figure!